watchjazcode/watchjazcode.github.io/_posts/2019-11-20-regex_the_mighty_string_wrangler.markdown

 [Rubular: A Ruby regex editor](https://rubular.com/)

 Rubular is an awesome tool for visualizing what gets matched by a specific regular expression in Ruby.
-I use this tool pretty much everytime I use regex.
+I use this tool pretty much every time I use regex.

 [Regex Cheat Sheet](https://www.rexegg.com/regex-quickstart.html)